Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Introduction

-Despite DL's many newsworthy successes, a comprehensive understanding of \textit{why} and \textit{how} DL is empirically successful in astronomically many AI/ML problems remains fundamentally elusive.
-Nevertheless, it is widely believed that DL's empirical successes are attributable to its ability to learn salient hidden representations from the training data \cite{Bengio_Repre_Learning'13}.
-The training data goes through networked layers of interconnected \textquotedblleft black box'' \cite{Castelvecchi_Black_Box_16} processing that is at the heart of DL's remarkable successes when it comes to solving both classification and regression AI/ML problems.
-The mysteries of this black box processing are also the mysteries behind DL's empirical successes.
-To uncover these mysteries, significant theoretical advancements have been made by the interdisciplinary\footnote{As more interdisciplinary researchers are getting involved in DL, physics-based DL is becoming popular.
-There exist intriguing connections between DL and a variety of mathematical physics themes such as random landscapes, spin glasses, jamming, dynamical phase transitions, chaos, Riemannian geometry, random matrix theory, free probability, and non-equilibrium statistical mechanics \cite{Bahri_Statistical_Mech_DL'20}.} AI/ML research communities toward interpretable (or explainable) AI/ML.
-Toward explainable AI/ML, a new research field has emerged that is widely recognized as the \textit{theory of DL} \cite{Poggio_Theo_Issues_Dnets_2020,Zhu_GAN_deconstruction_20,Modern_DL_Math'21,Bartlett_DL_Stat_Viewpoint'21}.
-The theory of DL is concerned with three fundamental problems related to DL: \textit{generalization}, \textit{optimization}, and \textit{approximation} (\textit{representation}) \cite{Poggio_Theo_Issues_Dnets_2020}.
+Being the most popular technology behind artificial intelligence (AI) / machine learning (ML), deep learning (DL) \cite{Lecun_DL_Nature_15} has led to numerous 21st-century breakthroughs in many disciplines.
+Among those disciplines, chemistry \cite{Protein_Struct_Pred'20,DNN_for_Drug_Discovery'15}; computer science \cite{mnih-DQN-2015,Mastering_Go_Nature'16,Tom_DL_Based_NLP'18}; electrical engineering \cite{Hinton_Speech_Recognition'12,CZPHH19,QFQH_18}; mathematics \cite{AI_Olympiad_2024,Han_Solving_High_Dim_PDEs'18}; medicine \cite{Skin_Cancer_Classification_Nat'17,DeFauw2018ClinicallyAD}; neuroscience \cite{Radhakrishnan_Overpara_FNN_Asso_Memory'20,Saxe_Math_Theory_Semantic_Development'19}; and physics \cite{Giuseppe_Quan_MB_ANNs,Quan_Entag_DL_Arch_19,DL_for_High_Energy_Physics_Baldi'14} have witnessed DL-based breakthroughs.
+Despite many breakthroughs, the fundamental understanding on \textit{why and how} DL is empirically successful in astronomically many AI/ML problems remains elusive.
+Nevertheless, it is widely believed that DL's empirical successes are attributable to its ability to learn salient hidden representations from the training data \cite{Bengio_Repre_Learning'13}, which goes through networked layers of interconnected \textit{closed-box processing} \cite{Castelvecchi_Black_Box_16} at the heart of DL's remarkable successes in solving both classification and regression AI/ML problems.
+The mysteries of this black box processing are also the mysteries behind DL's empirical achievements.
+To uncover these mysteries, the broader multidisciplinary AI/ML research communities have made significant theoretical advancements -- toward interpretable (or explainable) AI/ML -- that constitute \textit{the theory of DL} \cite{Poggio_Theo_Issues_Dnets_2020,Modern_DL_Math'21,Bartlett_DL_Stat_Viewpoint'21}, which is concerned with \textit{generalization, optimization, and approximation (representation) in DL} \cite{Poggio_Theo_Issues_Dnets_2020}.